itslu666/uni-helper/README.md

 Our Tool uses Daniel Missler´s Fabric.
 To use Uni-Helper, you need to have Fabric installed\
 (install guide on his Github page: https://github.com/danielmiessler/fabric)

-Before using Uni-Helper, you need to set up Fabric\
+Before using Uni-Helper, you need to set up Fabric

     fabric --setup

 # Features:
 - recording lectures
 - drag and drop audio files
-- Transcribing text with OpenAIs Whisper
+- Transcribing text with OpenAI's Whisper
 - Genarating summaries, quizes and Flash cards for each lectures using Fabric patterns

 # TODO: